Michael Druckman | Executive Chair | firstname.lastname@example.org

 Walla Elsheikh | Interim Executive Director of STC NYC | firstname.lastname@example.org

 Walla Elsheikh is currently the Interim Executive Director of Schools That Can in New York City (STC NYC) and brings over 14 years of management and leadership experience in both the private and public sectors to drive the organization’s mission to reimagine education through real world learning that closes the opportunity and skills gap.
-In her role, Walla leads network engagement and program oversight of over 30 NYC Schools to collaborate with school leaders and teachers to support the buildout of a comprehensive education to employment (e2e) pathway for underserved K-12 students.
+In her role, Walla leads network engagement and program oversight of over 30 NYC Schools to collaborate with school leaders and teachers to support the buildout of a comprehensive education to employment (e2e) pathway to better serve K-12 students.
 Prior to STC NYC, Walla was the Program Director of Food Education Fund (FEF), the non-profit partner of Food and Finance High School (FFHS) in NYC.
-At FEF, she led various college and career readiness initiatives including the FFHS Internship and Jobs program, preparing and placing over 200 students to intern. cater, or job shadow in the culinary arts field.
+At FEF, she led various college and career readiness initiatives including the FFHS Internship and Jobs program in Culinary Arts.
 She previously served as the Director of Education Strategy and Partner Engagement at Global Skills Exchange (GSX) in the Washington DC metro area where she led the articulation of GSX’s mission to provide comprehensive solutions that strengthen the preparation of students to meet the skills demand in the 21st century economy.
-Walla also served as an External Relations Consultant to Life Pieces To Masterpieces (LPTM) in Washington DC where she supported community awareness and fundraising to drive the organization’s mission of using artistic expression to develop character and leadership, unlock potential, and prepare African American boys and young men to transform their lives and communities.
-Walla leveraged her experience as an Education Pioneer Fellow in Washington, D.C. and passion for education to enter the sector after graduating with a Masters in Business Administration in Strategic Management and Social Innovation from the Kelley School of Business at Indiana University, where she was the President of Net Impact and a recipient of the Distinguished Public Citizen Award.
-Prior to business school, Walla taught financial literacy after four years as a Financial Associate at Goldman, Sachs & Co., where she supported the $2 billion Global Security Services – Prime Brokerage business.
-She received a Bachelors of Business Administration degree in Finance from Pace University and is a graduate of NYC Public Schools in Queens.
+Walla leveraged her experience as an Education Pioneer Fellow in Washington, D.C. and passion for education to enter the sector after graduating with an MBA in Strategic Management and Social Innovation from the Kelley School of Business at Indiana University, where she was the President of Net Impact and a recipient of the Distinguished Public Citizen Award.
+Prior to business school, Walla taught financial literacy after four years as a Financial Associate at Goldman, Sachs & Co.
+She received a BBA in Finance from Pace University and is a graduate of NYC Public Schools in Queens.
 Walla was born in Sudan and grew up primarily in Sweden and Uganda before her family immigrated to the U.S.